-- 16. Discussions took place on the basis of document UPOV/C/VII/5 (UPOV/C/VII/5 Rev. for the English version). - 17.
-Introducing the document, the Vice Secretary General stated that it was not known now whether the program proposed would be implemented in full as this would depend on the date on which the new Vice Secretary General would take up his duties; however, the proposals in the above-mentioned document were made on the assumption that the program would be carried out normally. - 18.
+- 17. Discussions took place on the basis of document UPOV/C/VII/5 (UPOV/C/VII/5 Rev. for the English version). - 18.
+Introducing the document, the Vice Secretary General stated that it was not known now whether the program proposed would be implemented in full as this would depend on the date on which the new Vice Secretary General would take up his duties; however, the proposals in the above-mentioned document were made on the assumption that the program would be carried out normally. - 19.
 Mr. Rollin (United States of America), after having received the Chairman's assurance that the representatives of countries invited as observers were very welcome to participate in the discussions and to raise any questions they wished, asked what amount his country would have to pay for contributions in 1974 and for participation in the Working Capital Fund, should it decide to join UPOV on a Class I basis.
 The Secretary General stated that, on the basis of the present proposals, they would have to contribute 130,000 Swiss francs (5 units x 26,000 Swiss francs) for 1974, plus a once-only payment of 41,667 Swiss francs to the Working Capital Fund.
-The Vice Secretary General stated that the decisions concerning the Fund were contained in paragraphs 52 to 60 of document UPOV/C/VI/12. - 19.
+The Vice Secretary General stated that the decisions concerning the Fund were contained in paragraphs 52 to 60 of document UPOV/C/VI/12. - 20.
 Dr. Böringer (Germany (Federal Republic of)) stated that he was concerned about the yearly increases in the budget: 11% for 1974 over 1973 and some 6% for the tentative estimates for 1975 over the 1974 budget.
-He also expressed the opinion that, in spite of its relatively high level, the Reserve Fund should be used cautiously.
-The Chairman noted the German representative's remarks and said that the Secretariat would make all possible efforts to reduce unnecessary expenditure; however, this did not mean any delay in the recruitment of the new Vice Secretary General.
+He also expressed the opinion that, in spite of its relatively high level, the Reserve Fund should be used cautiously in order to keep the amount of the contribution unit at the present level as long as possible.
+The Chairman noted the German representative's remarks and said that the Secretariat would make all possible efforts to reduce unnecessary expenditure; however, this did not mean any delay in recruitment of the new Vice Secretary General.

-20. The Council unanimously
+21. The Council unanimously

-- (i) adopted the budget of a total expenditure of 640,000 Swiss francs; - (ii) fixed the amount of the contribution unit at 26,000 Swiss francs and the contributions from member States accordingly as set forth in paragraph 17 of document UPOV/C/VII/5 (and Rev.): - (iii) authorized that the budgetary deficit of 105,000 Swiss francs be covered by the Reserve Fund.
+- (i) adopted the budget of a total expenditure of 640,000 Swiss francs; - (ii) fixed the amount of the contribution unit at 26,000 Swiss francs and contributions from member States accordingly as set forth in paragraph 17 of document UPOV/C/VII/5 (and Rev.); - (iii) authorized that the budgetary deficit of 105,000 Swiss francs be covered by the Reserve Fund.